open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Any retry logic that is required by the exporter is the responsibility of the exporter.
-The default SDK SHOULD NOT implement retry logic, as the required logic is likely to depend heavily on the specific protocol and backend the spans are being sent to.
+The default SDK SHOULD NOT implement retry logic, as the required logic is likely to depend heavily on the specific protocol and backend the metrics are being sent to.

 Individual language clients can decide how to associate